-- our plans to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates: - the expected timing of the initiation and completion of our clinical studies; - the size and growth of the markets for our product candidates; - · our commercialization, marketing, and manufacturing capabilities and strategies; - any impact of the global COVID-19 pandemic, or responses to the pandemic, on our business, clinical trials or personnel; - our ability to compete with companies currently producing alternative treatment methods; - the cost, timing and outcomes of any potential litigation involving our product candidates; - regulatory developments in the U.S. and in non-U.S. countries; - the development, regulatory approval, efficacy and commercialization of competing product candidates; - our ability to retain key scientific or management personnel; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property related to our product candidates, as appropriate; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - potential claims related to our intellectual property; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to develop and maintain our corporate infrastructure, including our internal controls; - · our ability to develop innovative new product candidates; and - · our financial performance.
+- our plans to obtain funding for our operations, including funding necessary to develop, manufacture and commercialize our product candidates; - the ability of any current and future funding to meet our capital requirements; - the expected timing of the initiation and completion of our clinical studies; - the size and growth of the markets for our product candidates; - our commercialization, marketing, and manufacturing capabilities and strategies; - any impact of the global COVID-19 pandemic, or responses to the pandemic, on our business, clinical trials or personnel; - our ability to compete with companies currently producing alternative treatment methods; - the cost, timing and outcomes of any potential litigation involving our product candidates; - · regulatory developments in the US and in non-US countries; - the development, regulatory approval, efficacy and commercialization of competing product candidates; - our ability to retain key scientific or management personnel; - the scope of protection we are able to establish and maintain for intellectual property rights covering our products and technology; - the terms and conditions of licenses granted to us and our ability to license additional intellectual property related to our product candidates, as appropriate; - our expectations regarding our ability to obtain and maintain intellectual property protection for our product candidates; - · potential claims related to our intellectual property; - the accuracy of our estimates regarding expenses, future revenue, capital requirements and needs for additional financing; - our ability to regain compliance with applicable stock exchange listing requirements; - our ability to develop and maintain our corporate infrastructure, including our internal controls; - our ability to develop innovative new product candidates; and - · our financial performance.

-In addition, you should refer to the "Risk Factors" section for a discussion of other important factors that may cause actual results to differ materially from those expressed or implied by the forward-looking statements.
-As a result of these factors, we cannot assure you that the forward-looking statements will prove to be accurate.
-Furthermore, if the forward-looking statements prove to be inaccurate, the inaccuracy may be material.
-In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
+Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause our actual results, performance, or achievements to be materially different from any future results, performance, or achievements expressed or implied by the forward-looking statements.
+We discuss these risks in greater detail in Part II, Item IA.
+"Risk Factors" of this Quarterly Report on Form 10-Q. Given these uncertainties, you should not place undue reliance on these forward-looking statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame.
+Also, forward-looking statements represent our management's beliefs and assumptions only as of the date of this Quarterly Report on Form 10-Q. In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.